 I doubt I’ll be featuring a lot of Holmes cards on this blog.
 I just don’t tend to fancy them – or at least, those produced by the major manufacturers – as much as I do glass-plate stereoviews and other, slightly more obscure formats.
 If you are interested in the topics covered on this blog, however, Holmes-style stereoviews are the most common sort of stereography in most collectors’ cabinets.
 Auctions sites like eBay are flush with them, and you can probably get a nice starter collection for a hundred bucks or less.

-I’ve also begun collecting Raumbild-Verlag sets, and have eight of the complete series as of right now:
+I’ve also begun collecting Raumbild-Verlag sets, and have twelve of the complete series as of right now:

 - Die Olympischen Spiele

 - Die Soldaten des Führers im Felde Band I: Der Feldzug in Polen

 - Die Soldaten des Führers im Felde Band II: Der Kampf im Westen

 I also have a number of the post-war mini-sets, the Siegfried Brandmüller “Europa” boxed set, and about 1,200 loose cards, from many different sets.
 Raumbild-Verlag’s stereography between 1936 and 1945 is a controversial subject, as explained in a post titled “Raumbild-Verlag Otto Schönstein“.
 This post explains what the cards are – and how to avoid seeing them on this blog if they offend you.